Old Fourth Ward: History

 What is now the Old Fourth Ward is a smaller version of the historic Fourth Ward political area in place until the 1950s when the city changed to a district system.
 It is one of the oldest sections of the city, with the westernmost blocks developing soon after the Civil War.
 Different parts of the ward were, at different times, considered white, black, or mixed-race areas.
 From the 1910s onward, as Atlanta politicians moved to institutionalize racially segregated residential areas, Old Fourth Ward continued as a patchwork of whites living as close neighbors with blacks.

 The Ward was home to the spectrum of races but also socioeconomic classes: the foremost thoroughfare in today's Old Fourth Ward, Boulevard, was in the 1890s called one of the most desirable residential streets in the city, even as the Buttermilk Bottom slum festered less than half a mile west.
 However, after the Great Atlanta fire of 1917, Boulevard's grand houses were destroyed and replaced by brick apartment buildings.

 As with most of Intown Atlanta, the Old Fourth Ward declined precipitously during the 1950s and 1960s as wealthier residents moved further out from central neighborhoods.
 Streets, houses and businesses that sat upon the land that is now Freedom Parkway were also razed to make way for a freeway that was never built.
 What was once a consistent and dense grid pattern of streets is now difficult to recognize, with Freedom Parkway occupying what had once been multiple city blocks.

 Boulevard in particular witnessed a steady decline.
-The road is lined with apartment buildings constructed after the Great Atlanta fire of 1917, most of which are now section 8 housing.
-Boulevard became infamous throughout Atlanta and beyond as a haven of drug activity, prostitution, and other crime, a reputation that endured into the 2010s, despite gentrification to the north, south, east and west of the street.
+The road was lined with apartment buildings constructed after the Great Atlanta fire of 1917, most of which were section 8 housing.
+Boulevard became infamous throughout Atlanta and beyond as a haven for blight, littering, drug activity, homeless encampments, prostitution, and violent gangs, a reputation that endured into the 2010s, despite revitalization efforts growing in the area.
+However, as more Section 8 housing was demolished and investors moved into the neighborhood, the area's amenities, demand, reputation, and public safety significantly improved.

-Gentrification of the Old Fourth Ward began in the 1980s, and continued at a more rapid pace during the first decade of the 2000s.
-New apartment and condo complexes with ground-floor retail sprung up, particularly along the BeltLine, Ponce de Leon Avenue, North Avenue, and Highland Avenue.
-The area, which remains majority black, has seen a huge influx of whites in recent decades.
-The trend began in the 1980s, and from 1980 to 2000, the area west of Boulevard went from 12% to 30% white and the area east of Boulevard went from 2% to 20% white.
+Gentrification of the Old Fourth Ward began in the 1980s, and continued at a more rapid pace since the 2000s.
+New apartment and condo complexes with ground-floor retail sprung up, particularly along the BeltLine, Ponce de Leon Avenue, North Avenue, Highland Avenue, and Boulevard.
+The area, which was majority Black for many decades, has seen a huge influx of diversity in recent decades.
+As of December 2024, Niche estimated Old Fourth Ward is 51% White, 36% Black, 5% Asian, 5% Hispanic, and 3% Other/Multi-Racial.

-Demographics

-Total 2010 population of the Old Fourth Ward is 10,505.

-For census tracts 17 and 29, which cover the area south of North Ave., west of the BeltLine, north of Edgewood Ave., and east of Jackson/Parkway (thus including Boulevard), the racial mix has changed as shown: